barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 players *insisting* on using some horribly unbalanced homebrew race or class).

-Contrast that with [glo:troika], where each background is evocative and mechanically simple, and also just plain *weird*.
+Contrast that with Troika, where each background is evocative and mechanically simple, and also just plain *weird*.
 For example:

 ![Fellow of The Sublime Society of Beef Steaks: Brawlers believe the application of might and a good beef steak is the universal truth.
 Words have no power and can no more define the universe than they can build a house, lift a cup, or sear a steak.
 Might can!
 Really, they have thought a lot about this.](files/first-impressions-troika/beef-steaks.jpg)